ANNUAL CHARGEBACK REPORT & STATISTICS

 Four different categories are used to classify chargebacks.
 These categories vary slightly based on the card brand but can generally be thought of as fraud, cardholder disputes, authorization issues, and processing errors.
 The cardholder’s bank reviews each case and picks the category (or reason) that seems to be the best fit for the dispute.

-For the fourth year in a row, fraud-related disputes accounted for the vast majority of chargebacks.
+For the fifth year in a row, fraud-related disputes accounted for the vast majority of chargebacks.
 The second most common category was cardholder disputes.
-Processing errors and authorization issues combined accounted for about 2-3% of chargebacks.
+Processing errors and authorization issues combined accounted for less than 2% of chargebacks.

 Why are more and more chargebacks classified as fraud?
 Because the classification process is flawed.